sinjs/Sencord/README.md

 Another cute discord client modification. ([Vencord](https://github.com/Vendicated/Vencord) Fork)

 ---
-### WARNING: Do NOT actually use this, this entire fork contians many bugs and issues, since it is mostly just a joke project among some friends.
-You might get banned due to unusual account activity or more (read the Disclaimer below for more information)
+### WARNING: Do NOT actually use Sencord.
+This entire fork contains many bugs and issues since it is a joke project among friends.
+You could get banned due to unusual account activity or more (read the Disclaimer below for more information).
 ---

 ## [INSTALLATION GUIDE](https://github.com/sinjs/Sencord/blob/main/INSTALLING.md)